daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 The model doesn't perform nearly as well when sparsity is low.
-Similar to the previous result, the error fans out as sparsity increases, but the bands are larger, on average.
-This is because the row-wise shuffling operation decorrelated the data by injecting randomness apriori.
+Similar to the previous result, the error fans out as sparsity increases, but the bands are larger, on average, becuase the shuffle decorrelated the signal and injected randomness apriori.

 [course]: https://developers.google.com/machine-learning/recommendation/collaborative/basics